Search Results for

 • This field is optional and only displayed if file type is CSV.

-• It is the culture information of output file.
-The default value is current culture information of the web server.
-The field value will override the plugin configuration if it is specified.
+• It is the culture information of the output file.
+The default value is the current culture information of the web server.
+If specified, the field value overrides the plugin configuration.

-• The Culture info value stipulates the delimiter character and date time format in the file if these fields are not specified.
+• The Culture info value determines the delimiter character and date time format in the file if these fields are not specified.
 The decimal separator also depends on the Culture info value.

 Transform rules

-Transform rule is used for data transformation.
-Transform rules page is used to manage all the transform rules.
-You can add, edit, delete, import, export the transform rules.
+A transform rule is used for data transformation.
+The Transform rules page is used to manage all the transform rules.
+You can add, edit, delete, import, and export the transform rules.

 image-20230602130609581